 In order to empower people to take control of their own sexual health and prevent HIV, our work in Bolivia focuses on education, awareness raising, training and advocacy.
 We work with the Instituto para el Desarrollo Humano (IDH) to ensure that HIV information is available to everyone, particularly those who are most at risk of HIV infection and are more likely to face stigma and discrimination in accessing health services.

-IDH deliver healthcare and psychological services to people living with HIV and their families, and trains healthcare professions and students about HIV in Bolivia.
+IDH delivers healthcare and psychological services to people living with HIV and their families, and trains healthcare professionals, teachers and students about HIV in Bolivia.

 IDH have made a real impact in Bolivia through their advocacy, having successfully lobbied for non-discrimination in healthcare to be included in the constitution, as well as non-discrimination on the grounds of sexual orientation or gender identity.
-In 2013, IDH submitted evidence for a national review of a law that criminalises HIV transmission, and in 2014 the organisation established links with the Public Ombudsman and other monitoring structures to report and prevent human rights violations against marginalised groups.
+In 2017 they established, together with the Public Ombudsman, a Community Human Rights Observatory to monitor, report and prevent human rights violations on accessing health services against marginalised groups.